Fuhaoyi/ACEP/README.md

 ### 3.2 Experimental comparison

 You can view the performance of the model by running ACEP_model_performance.py.
-It can also be compared with other state-of-the-art antimicrobial peptides recognition methods by running ACEP_comparison_test.py and ACEP_ROC.py.
+And it can also be compared with other state-of-the-art antimicrobial peptides recognition methods by running ACEP_comparison_test.py and ACEP_ROC.py.
 In addition, run ACEP_R1_xxx.py to understand the role of different functional modules.
-Evaluate model performance using cross validation on all datasets by running ACEP_model_CV.py
+And evaluate model performance using cross validation on all datasets by running ACEP_model_CV.py

 ### 3.3 Experimental analysis and visualization

-Observe the amino acid clustering by running ACEP_cluster.py.
-Observe the attention intensity and the the fusion ratio by running ACEP_attention_intensity.py and ACEM_fusion_ratio.py.
+Observe amino acid clustering by running ACEP_cluster.py.
+Observe attention scores and motifs by running ACEP_attention_scores.py and ACEP_attention_motif.py.
 Observe the distribution of fusion features in space by running ACEP_fusion_feature.py.

 ### 3.4 Others

-If your sequence is a fasta file, you can call the function in Data_pre_processing.py to convert the fasta file to a csv file so that it can be imported into the model.
+If your sequence is a '.fasta' file, you can call the function in Data_pre_processing.py to convert the fasta file to a '.csv' file so that it can be imported into the model.
 If you want to see false negative sequences, you can run ACEP_false_negtive.py file.

 ## Contact Us